 7. Barrister M. Saleem Sahgal of M/S Walker Martineau Saleem Advocates and Legal Consultants appeared before the undersigned on May 14, 2003.
 He forcefully averred that the default in compliance of Section 227 of the ordinance was un-intentional.
-He further assured that outstanding amount would be repaid to the Fund within a period of two years in equal monthly installment Rs.
-1.00 million beginning July 01, 2003, excluding the sum of Rs.
-31.633 Million which is payable in terms of agreement with CBA Union.
+He further assured that outstanding amount would be repaid to the Fund within a period of one and half years in equal monthly installment Rs.
+1.00 million beginning July 01, 2003.